Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

 We are now ready to establish consistent orientations for overlapping entangled pairs.

-\begin{claim} Every overlapping pairs $A \hgraph B$ and $B \hgraph C$ are oriented consistently. \end{claim} \begin{proof} The proof is by contradiction.
-Suppose that $A \hgraph B$ and $B \hgraph C$ are not oriented consistently.
-We will show that $\Tt$ transduces all trees, thus contradicting assumption~\ref{assumption:polarisation-not-branching} of the present lemma.
-This will be done by using the Covering Lemma.
-Thanks to the obstructions from Claim~\ref{claim:polarisation-obstructions-one}, we will be able to apply the Covering Lemma to the terms from Claim~\ref{claim:polarisation-branching-term-one}.
+\begin{claim} All overlapping pairs $A \hgraph B$ and $B \hgraph C$ are oriented consistently. \end{claim} \begin{claimproof} Suppose by contradiction that $A \hgraph B$ and $B \hgraph C$ are not oriented consistently.
+We will show that $\Tt$ covers a colour-flip of an obstruction from $\bar{\Oo}$, thus contradicting assumption~\ref{assumption:polarisation-not-branching} from the assumptions of the Orientation Lemma.